mnkhee/user-docs-project/docs/tutorials/deleting.md

     <br> ![deleting-data](/images/deleting/deleting-data.png)
 8. Press the 'Delete Data' button.

-    At this point, your browser will reload and the data will be deleted.
+    At this point, your browser will reload and the data will be deleted from the local storage.

 ## Conclusion

-By the end of this section, you will be able to delete data from your browser's local storage.
+Congratulations!
+If you made it to the end of this section with no issues, you have successfully deleted data on your web browser's local storage.